Time Code: 0:00:08.3

 Updates may be accessed through the event’s Facebook page at http://facebook.com/ TEDxXavierSchool , or through Twitter via the #TEDxXS hashtag

-Yes we do Audio to Text services.
-These transcription services help business and legal firms with converting their audio materials from Annual general meetings, group discussions, research interviews, legal depositions etc into Microsoft Word document format.
+Yes we do Audio to Text services in Singapore.
+These transcription services help business and legal firms with converting their audio materials from Annual general meetings, group discussions, research interviews, legal depositions et al into Microsoft Word document format.
 This is how services transcription process works.

 While the transcription service training project seems to be too ambitious for the visually impaired, they do have a higher level of sensitivity to sound – their listening skills are much better than normal people.
 Hence when SPD contacted Futuregen to share its skills in transcription service, we readily agreed to give it a try.